endovelico/affinity_interviews/interview/src/main/java/com/afffinty/interview/QUESTIONS/questions.md

   How do you go about creating modules in Java?
   Downsides of using Lombok
   JVM Pipeline: source code -> ... > loading > verification > initialization > execution
+  Things you dont like, or think arent well done in java

 ## Agnostic